 In the present paper, geomorphological evidence of neotectonics in southern Amazonia is reviewed and corroborated with new data obtained from the analysis of remote sensing imagery and field work.
 A first attempt to establish the extent and timing of the neotectonic activity is made.
 Here, the three research questions formulated in the introduction are addressed in light of the new evidence presented.
 5.1 What could be the general mechanism behind neotectonics in southern Amazonia?

-None of the two mechanisms proposed in previous studies as being behind neotec tonic activity in the LM, the reactivation of the Tapajo fault in Central Brazil (Dumont and Fournier, 1994) and the uplift of the Andean forebulge (Aalto et al., 2003), seem to be able to explain all the geomorphological evidence of neotectonics reviewed here.
-The reactivation of a supposed south-western extension of the Tapajo fault in central Brazil could explain the existence of a fault system along the "linea Bala Rogaguado".
-How ever, it cannot explain the meandering pattern of the Mamoré River, which responds to uplifts occurring about 100 km south (Fig. 6).
-Nor can it explain the closeness of the Brazilian shield to the surface, and the outcropping of it in several locations in the south and south-east of the "linea Bala Rogoaguado".
-Moreover, the neo-tectonic setting in the Tapajo region is constituted by two grabens trending NW-SE and NNE-SSW and

-- 5 a set of ENE-WSW strike-slip faults (Costa et al., 2001).
-It is unclear how these central Brazil extensional structures could propagate into the normal faulting/tilting system associated with the Bala-Rogaguado region in northern Beni.
+None of the two mechanisms proposed in previous studies as being behind neotectonic activity in the LM, the reactivation of the Tapajó fault in central Brazil (Dumont and Fournier, 1994) and the uplift of the Andean forebulge (Aalto et al., 2003), seem to be able to explain all the geomorphological evidence of neotectonics reviewed here.
+The reactivation of a supposed south-western extension of the Tapajó fault in central Brazil could explain the existence of a fault system along the Linea Bala-Rogaguado.
+However, it cannot explain the meandering pattern of the Mamoré River, which responds to uplifts occurring about 100 kilometres south (Fig. 6).
+Nor can it explain the closeness of the Brazilian Shield to the surface, and the outcropping of it in several locations in the south and south-east of the Linea Bala-Rogaguado.
+Moreover, the neotectonic setting in the Tapajó region is constituted by two grabens trending NW-SE and NNE-SSW and a set of ENE-WSW strike-slip faults (Costa et al., 2001).
+It is unclear how these extensional structures in central Brazil could propagate into the normal faulting/tilting system associated with the Bala-Rogaguado region in northern Beni.
 Likewise, there is little evidence of uplift along the forebulge axis as identified by Aalto et al. (2003) (Fig. 1b).
-The presence of the Andean forebulge can explain the uplift at Puerto Siles and the - 10 consequent change in the behaviour of the Mamoré River.
+The presence of the Andean forebulge can explain the uplift at Puerto Siles and the consequent change in the behaviour of the Mamoré River.
 However, it is not compatible with the region's overall fluvial pattern and the topography of the LM.
-The uplift of the forebulge is very small (a few hundred meters over a distance of several hundred km) and an inherited (pre-flexural) topographic relief can be more important than the forebulge in determining the drainage divide (Garcia-Castellanos and Cloetingh, - 15 2011).
+The uplift of the forebulge is very small (a few hundred metres over a distance of several hundred kilometres) and an inherited (preflexural) topographic relief can be more important than the forebulge in determining the drainage divide (Garcia-Castellanos and Cloetingh, 2011).
 Nevertheless, in models of continental and exorheic basins, the effect of the forebulge on the drainage network is generally evident (Garcia-Castellanos, 2002).
 In an extremely flat landscape, such as that of the LM, an uplift along the forebulge axes which is able to create the Puerto Siles knickpoint would be visible in the subsequent formation of a divergent drainage network.
-Yet, along the alleged forebulge axes, rivers, - and even recent small drainage creeks, seem to be unaffected by the forebulge.
-In addition (i) some of the lowest lying areas of the LM are found right along the forebulge, which is very unusual for an uplifting region and (ii) the alleged forebulge would be orthogonal to the "linea Bala-Rogaguado", therefore unable to explain the formation of the ria lakes. - 25 This study suggests that the uplifting Fitzcarrald Arch is the most likely mechanism behind the observed uplift along the Linea Bala Rogaguado, the general topography of the LM, the outcropping of the basement in the northern LM, the presence of underfit rivers crossing the savannahs in the Transitional Zone, the meandering pattern of the Mamoré River and the general shape of the fluvial network.
-The fault that caused the change in the direction of the Mamoré River (Fig. 5, reach 4) and the direction of the Linea Bala-Rogaguado, are consistent with the orientation of the Nazca Ridge, suggesting that the Nazca Ridge subduction is the most likely mechanisms behind the tilting/uplift along the "Linea Bala-Rogaguado".
-It could be that the uplift of the Andean forebulge in the LM is unnoticeable because it has been overflowed and buried by the backward sedimentation induced by the faster uplift of the Fitzcarrald Arch.
+Yet, along the alleged forebulge axes, rivers, and even recent small drainage creeks, seem to be unaffected by the forebulge.
+In addition (i) some of the lowest-lying areas of the LM are found right along the forebulge, which is very unusual for an uplifting region and (ii) the alleged forebulge would be orthogonal to the Linea Bala-Rogaguado, therefore unable to explain the formation of the ria lakes.

+This study suggests that the uplifting Fitzcarrald Arch is the most likely mechanism behind the observed uplift along the Linea Bala-Rogaguado, the general topography of the LM, the outcropping of the basement in the northern LM, the presence of underfit rivers crossing the savannahs in the transitional zone, the meandering pattern of the Mamoré River and the general shape of the fluvial network.
+The fault that caused the change in the direction of the